 For more information about availability zones, see Availability Zones overview.

 Support coverage and regional availability

-ZRS currently supports standard general-purpose v2 and FileStorage storage account types.
+ZRS currently supports standard general-purpose v2, FileStorage and BlockBlobStorage storage account types.
 For more information about storage account types, see Azure storage account overview.

-ZRS is available for block blobs, non-disk page blobs, standard file shares, tables, and queues.
+General-purpose v2 ZRS accounts support block blobs, non-disk page blobs, standard file shares, tables, and queues.

 For general-purpose v2 accounts, ZRS is generally available in the following regions: